 The blog function is one of the best inbound traffic generators you can put on your store.
 Start writing articles for your blog like; product reviews, collection of best products out there, buyers guides or tutorials.
 It is a great way to display authority, get more traffic to your store and your customers will thank you for all the good information.

-Shopify SEO basics
+Shopify SEO other resources

 There are some terrific resources out there that make optimizing your Shopify store a lot easier than you think.
 To start off we recommend reading through the MOZ basic SEO guide which can be found here: